Heroine with an “E”

 Be Water, My Friend by Shannon Lee.
 Bruce Lee’s daughter writes about his life and philosophy.

+There is martial art in this book, of course.
+You couldn’t write about the pre-eminent martial arts icon without it, but it’s not the point of the book.
 Reading it this week was good timing.
 There were some parts that will guide me in having a better week than I otherwise would have.

 Until next time, Have a glorious day and we’ll see you on the trail.